 - 250 ml dry white wine

-- 500 ml hot vegetable stock (or chicken stock)
+- 500 ml vegetable stock hot stock vegetable or chicken

-- 75 g parmesan cheese grated plus extra to finish off dish
+- 75 g parmesan plus a little extra to finish off the dish

 - 1 tbsp butter